abhishekanand7/abhishekanand7.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral research scientist in the [Westervelt Aerosol Group](https://aerosol.ldeo.columbia.edu) at the Lamont-Doherty Earth Observatory, Columbia University.
+I am a Postdoctoral Research Scientist in the [Westervelt Aerosol Group](https://aerosol.ldeo.columbia.edu) at the Lamont-Doherty Earth Observatory, Columbia University.
 My research focuses on building machine/deep learning models to estimate air pollutants using satellite-derived features and weather reanalysis parameters, validated with ground-level sensors across sub-Saharan Africa.
 I further leverage these datasets to investigate health impacts of air pollution to support effective local policymaking.

-I earned my Ph.D. in Mechanical Engineering from Carnegie Mellon University, where I worked with Prof. Albert Presto on developing low-cost techniques to measure atmospheric particulate matter and identifying emission sources from low-cost sensor networks.
-I also built a deep learning forecast model for PM2.5 over Pittsburgh using features from NASA's [GEOS-CF](https://gmao.gsfc.nasa.gov/weather_prediction/GEOS-CF/) and a spatially deployed low-cost sensor network.
+I earned my Ph.D. in Mechanical Engineering from Carnegie Mellon University, where I worked with [Prof. Albert Presto](https://www.meche.engineering.cmu.edu/directory/bios/presto-albert.html) on developing low-cost techniques to measure atmospheric particulate matter and identifying emission sources from low-cost sensor networks.
+I also built a deep learning forecast model for PM2.5 over Pittsburgh using features from NASA's GEOS-CF model and a spatially deployed low-cost sensor network.

 I hold an M.Phil. and M.Sc. from the Hong Kong University of Science and Technology and a B.Tech. in Civil Engineering from the Indian Institute of Technology Delhi.